 Are Electronic Signatures Legal?

 Electronic signatures (e-signatures), which demonstrate an individual’s intent to agree to something, aren’t new.
 Their acceptance and use in many countries around the world have been widespread for years.
-Hundreds of millions of users worldwide are comfortable signing documents electronically.
+Over a billion users worldwide are comfortable signing documents electronically.
 But, are electronic signatures legal?

-In this blog post, we’ll cover what makes e-signatures legally binding, whether they’re valid in all U.S. states, whether there are exceptions, what exactly is an e-signature (a lot of people think it’s a digital image of the “squiggly line,” i.e. your wet signature, but that’s not the case) and more.
+In this blog post, we’ll cover what makes e-signatures legally binding, whether they’re valid in the US, whether there are exceptions, what exactly is an e-signature (a lot of people think it’s a digital image of the “squiggly line,” i.e., your wet signature, but that’s not the case) and more.

 What makes an electronic signature legally binding?